ja-development/shape-of/README.md

 	</tbody>
 </table>

 ## Mutators
 Mutators are validators that alter the value(s) of the object(s) in question.
 Some things to note about mutation and mutators:
 - Mutation should only occur within a mutator if the object is first considered valid.
 - Mutators should be avoided whenever possible.
-As schemas become more complex, it may become difficult to track how an object is changed through a validator pipeline.
+As schemas become more complex, it may become difficult to track how an object has changed through a validator pipeline.

 An example mutator:
 ```javascript